danielthomas-econ/schelling_income_model/idea_sketch.md

 stop if all agents are happy

 ### future plans
-look at government intervention and conduct rcts to test the impact
+analyze through the lens of a willingness-to-pay (WTP) premium for social utility (moving to a preferred neighborhood). look at government intervention and conduct rcts to test the impact

 ### concerning things